 By identifying triggers and analyzing the behavior and outcome, we can work to change the antecedent or consequence in a way that thwarts or disincentivizes undesired behaviors while rewarding those that are functional.

-Example: A is child has started engaging in the undesired behavior of hitting their parent – repeatedly and hard – while seated in a grocery cart.
-The child might even laugh inappropriately at mom or dad’s show of pain or shouted admonition.
-The parent doesn’t understand; they aren’t “letting them get away with it” or rewarding them for hitting.
-What are they missing?
+Let's say is child has started "getting in the habit" of hitting their parent – repeatedly and hard – while seated in a grocery cart.
+The child might even laugh inappropriately at mom or dad’s show of pain or angry, shouted admonition.
+The parent is bewildered.
+After all, they aren’t “letting the child get away with it."
+They aren't praising them for hitting.
+How do we fix this?

-What the parent doesn’t realize is that he/she actually is reinforcing this behavior (though unintentionally) because the behavior is giving the child what they want: Attention.
+What the parent in that scenario doesn’t realize is he/she may be reinforcing this behavior by giving the child what they want: Attention.
 It doesn’t matter that the attention is negative.
-In the first place, he may have a difficult time understanding the difference, and it’s much more interesting to have an adult excited, yelling and making faces at you than being ignored during a boring shopping trip.
-That doesn’t mean the child is intentionally trying to inflict pain or be mean.
-Still, understanding the “why” can help you alter the “consequence,’ therefore depriving the child of the reward they sought (and were receiving) with the behavior.
-A parent who alters their response to a neutral expression, simply moving out of reach or ignoring, and combines this with over-the-top positive attention while the child is seated quietly and calmly with hands to themselves – may find the behavior changes after a few times of this.
+In the first place, he may have a difficult time understanding the difference.
+It's much more interesting to have an adult excited, yelling and making faces at you than being ignored during a boring shopping trip.
+The child isn't intentionally trying to inflict pain or be mean, but even a calm talk may sail over their head.

-We might also head off issues by altering the antecedent.
+Approaching from the antecedent may be another option.
 For example, if lighting or noise in a situation is likely to create sensory overload and undue frustration for the child, ask first whether it’s necessary for the child to be there?
 Sometimes it’s unavoidable or it’s a place they’ll have to get used to (ie., the grocery store or an airport).
 In that case, is it possible that adjustments like light dimmers or filters would help?
 Sunglasses?
 A pair of noise-canceling headphones to filter the sound?

 Sometimes behaviors arise as a result of difficulty with transitions, not understanding or knowing how to cope when moving from one activity or place to the next.
 Visual schedules can help.